Facial Ageing

 Lasers

-Lasers resurface the epidermal and superficial dermal layers, encouraging the generation and remodelling of new collagen in the dermis and epidermis.7
+Lasers resurface the epidermal and superficial dermal layers, encouraging the generation and remodelling of new collagen in the dermis and epidermis.

 Gold standard laser technologies for rejuvenation include erbium-doped yttrium aluminium garnet (Er:YAG) lasers8 and 1,064-nm Q-switched neodymium-doped yttrium aluminium garnet (Nd:YAG) lasers.
 Scientific studies have shown significant improvement in skin texture and rejuvenation in study subjects.

 Compared to ablative lasers, non-ablative lasers are typically associated with no serious adverse effects.
 Side effects were limited to minimal downtime in the form of transient redness and swelling.
-At VIDASKIN, we advise a personalized skin assessment for your doctor to plan on a suitable laser modality for your condition and therapeutic goals.
+We advise starting with a personalized skin assessment for your doctor to plan on a suitable laser modality for your condition and therapeutic goals.

 Chemical Peels